Vocational Internship Program for Employers

 • Sign and return your award letter.

 • After completion of the internship, submit your Reimbursement Package to internships@masscec.com.
-You must submit your fully completed reimbursement package before the session deadline of July 2023.
+You must submit your fully completed reimbursement package before the session deadline.

 FAQs